 Map the Customer Journey

 The activation funnel is crucial for understanding user engagement from sign-up to product use.
-Mapping these stages helps businesses develop strategies to engage users early in the funnel, preventing drop-offs and improving the overall user experience.
+Mapping these stages helps businesses develop strategies to engage users early in the funnel, reducing drop-offs and improving the overall user experience.

 Visualize with Funnel Analysis Chart